 Brenda Ciardelli | Admissions director

 Brenda holds a B.A. in Criminal Justice, worked for several years with adjudicated youth, and began working with children in childcare settings while still a teenager.
 She has also been involved in the opening of and management of several restaurants, and has always thrived in “a setting where you are creating something from the ground up.”
 A key part of MRM’s Launch Board, Brenda feels blessed to have helped to found a school that will have a lasting impact on the children of the Twin Ports.
-“I’m in awe of what a group of people with a common goal can do if they set their hearts and minds to it,” says Brenda, who has two children at MRM.
+“I’m in awe of what a group of people with a common goal can do if they set their hearts and minds to it,” says Brenda, who is also an MRM parent.

 MELISSA ANDERSON | EXECUTIVE ASSISTANT & Kelsey Tessier | CHILD CARE/OFFICE ASSISTANT

 Melissa assists Head of School Mark Niedermier, and also enjoys helping out around the school wherever her sunny, warm presence is needed.
 Melissa studied Education at UW-Superior but has since worked in the business field, most recently as Director of Operations and Events for a local non-profit organization.
 Melissa has been on the MRM staff since its inception.
 “To be involved in such a positive and important venture in our community is very rewarding, and so much fun!”